iqvf/script/README.md

 Fixes coming up:
 - Nothing.

+Possible issues:
+- Client crashes, stay on the game and the client *shouldn't* crash, if it does it's most likely the server hop.

 **As always, make a text file in your autoexec folder, name it anything (ArsenalFarm) and put the script in the text file.**